M-Tayyab06/Dockerized-Wheat-classifier-app/README.md

 Access the web interface at [http://localhost:8501](http://localhost:8501).

 ### Making Predictions
-1. Upload a wheat sample image through the web interface.
+1. Upload a wheat sample image or a video showing the growing wheat just like wheat growing in the fields through the web interface or by using your device camera.
 2. View real-time classification results indicating whether the wheat is **normal**, affected by **Fusarium**, or has an **unknown disease**.
 3. Explore model confidence scores and visualizations.